jenryt/WEATHER_you_go/README.md

 ## Instruction

-- When load to the page, a search history list and a search area are located on the left hand side of the page.
+- When load to the page, a search area and a search history list are located on the left hand side of the page.
+Where in the search area, users can enter a city name to initiate the weather search.
 - It is users choice to start a new search or recheck the weather on the location they priorly search.
 - History list allow the users to review the locations they have search on and regenerate a new weather report with a simple click.
 - The app also use a simple image to properly reflect the local weather, which aim to help the users to get a better feel of how the weather could feel like.